jeffgerickson/1dct/md/00-foreward.md

 # Foreward$^\alpha$ {-}

-This book consists of lecture notes from a special-topics class on topological graph algorithms that I have taught several times at the University of Illinois.
+These are lecture notes from a special-topics class on topological graph algorithms that I have taught several times at the University of Illinois.
 These lecture notes (and other course materials) are available under a [Creative Commons Attribution license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 ![CC BY 4.0](Fig/cc-by){ width=15% }